The Waterboys: Formation

-Scott, the founder and only permanent member of The Waterboys, made a number of solo recordings in late 1981 and early 1982 while in a band named Another Pretty Face (later called Funhouse).
-These sessions at Redshop Studio are the earliest recordings that would be released under the Waterboys' name.
-During the same period, Scott formed the short-lived band The Red and the Black, with saxophone player Anthony Thistlethwaite, after hearing him play on Waiting on Egypt, a Nikki Sudden album.
-The Red and the Black performed nine concerts in London.
-Thistlethwaite introduced Scott to drummer Kevin Wilkinson, who joined The Red and the Black.
+Scott, the Edinburgh-born son of a college lecturer, is the founder and only permanent member of the Waterboys.
+Having begun his career in teenage Ayr punk band White Heat and its Edinburgh successor Another Pretty Face, he moved to London and formed another short-lived band, The Red and the Black.
+This latter band included saxophone player Anthony Thistlethwaite, whom Scott had included after hearing him play on Waiting on Egypt, a Nikki Sudden album.
+The Red and the Black performed nine concerts in London, during which Thistlethwaite introduced Scott to drummer Kevin Wilkinson (previously with Stadium Dogs, Barry Andrews side-project Restaurants for Dogs and the League of Gentlemen), who also joined the band.

 During 1982, Scott made a number of recordings, both solo and with Thistlethwaite and Wilkinson.
-These recording sessions, both of Scott's solo work and the group performances, would later be divided between The Waterboys' first and second albums.
+These sessions, recorded at Redshop Studio in Islington during late 1981 and early 1982, are the earliest recordings that would be released under the Waterboys' name and would later be divided between the Waterboys' first and second albums.

-In 1983, even though Scott's record label, Ensign Records, expected his first album to be a solo effort, Scott decided to start a new band.
-He chose The Waterboys as its name from a line in the Lou Reed song "The Kids" on the album Berlin.
+In 1983, even though Scott had signed to Ensign Records as a solo act, he decided to start a new band.
+He chose the Waterboys as its name, from a line in the Lou Reed song "The Kids" on the album Berlin.
 In March 1983, Ensign released the first recording under the new band name, a single titled "A Girl Called Johnny", the A-side of which was a tribute to Patti Smith.
-This was followed in May by The Waterboys' first performance as a group, on the BBC's Old Grey Whistle Test.
-The BBC performance included a new member, keyboard player Karl Wallinger.
+This was followed in May by the Waterboys' first performance as a group, on the BBC's Old Grey Whistle Test.
+The BBC performance included a new member, keyboard player Karl Wallinger (a multi-instrumentalist and Beatles fanatic who'd previously been in the pre-Alarm band Quasimodo as well as having spent a spell as musical director for The Rocky Horror Show; Wallinger would go on to lead World Party).

 The Waterboys released their self-titled debut, The Waterboys, in July 1983.
 Their music, influenced by Patti Smith, Bob Dylan and David Bowie, was compared by critics to Van Morrison and U2 in its cinematic sweep.
-The band's earlier sound was described as new wave and post-punk.
+The band's earlier sound was described as a new wave and post-punk.